zein7/user-documentation/docs/creating_and_editing/how_to_add_a_workgroup.rst

    :server_path: /django/admin/aristotle_mdr/workgroup/add/
    :crop: [0,700,1200,2100]

-5. Once done, click "save and continue editing" or, "save" to finish creating your new workgroup, and you will recieve a message at the top of your screen saying that you have sucessfully created a new workgroup.
+5. Once done, click "save and continue editing" or "save" to finish creating your new workgroup, you will then recieve a message at the top of your screen saying that you have sucessfully created a new workgroup

 .. screenshot::
    :server_path: /django/admin/aristotle_mdr/workgroup/add/